BlueContext/Domus/content/recipes/beef/paupiettes-de-boeuf.md

 <div class="ingredient-list">

+* #### For the Beef:
-4 slices top round of beef, 10-12” by 6-7” and 3/8” thick
+  * 4 slices top round of beef, 10-12” by 6-7” and 3/8” thick
-Salt and pepper
+  * Salt and pepper
-1/2 tsp thyme or oregano
+  * 1/2 tsp thyme or oregano

-*For the stuffing:*
+  *
+* #### For the Stuffing:
-1 1/2 cups finely chopped onions
+  * 1 1/2 cups finely chopped onions
-1 tsp mixture of ground thyme, bay leaf and oregano OR mixed herbs such as Provençal or Italian
+  * 1 tsp mixture of ground thyme, bay leaf and oregano OR mixed herbs such as Provençal or Italian
-Olive oil
+  * Olive oil
-1 1/2 cups diced red and green bell peppers
+  * 1 1/2 cups diced red and green bell peppers
-3 slices rye bread
+  * 3 slices rye bread
-5 tbsp Dijon mustard
+  * 5 tbsp Dijon mustard
-3 cloves of garlic, smashed and minced
+  * 3 cloves of garlic, smashed and minced
-1 egg, lightly beaten
+  * 1 egg, lightly beaten

-*For braising:*
+  *
+* #### For Braising:
-1 medium onion, sliced
+  * 1 medium onion, sliced
-1 medium carrot, sliced
+  * 1 medium carrot, sliced
-1 1/2 cup dry white wine or dry vermouth
+  * 1 1/2 cup dry white wine or dry vermouth
-1 1/2 cup beef stock
+  * 1 1/2 cup beef stock

-*For serving:*
+  *
+* #### For Serving:
-1 tbsp cornstarch
+  * 1 tbsp cornstarch
-2 tbsp white wine or dry vermouth
+  * 2 tbsp white wine or dry vermouth
-2 tbsp soft butter
+  * 2 tbsp soft butter
-1 tbsp minced parsley
+  * 1 tbsp minced parsley

 </div>